Another snippet from a classic source - "The Machine That Changed The World" [Womack et al, 1990].

 Perhaps what stands out today is culture - driven by what you might describe as a post-war social contract.
 A side-effect of US employment law taking effect in Japan was that Toyota workers had (through collective action) won the guarantee of employment for life, as well as (through profit sharing), collective ownership of the company.

-So emerged a culture of engineering excellence, where engineers were trained to continuously analyse and improve their work, supported by well-structured training programs - establishing formal mentoring, communication and peer review practices.
+So emerged a culture of engineering excellence, where workers were trained to continuously analyse and improve their work, supported by well-structured training programs - establishing formal mentoring, communication and peer review practices.
 In contrast, the attitude towards assembly line workers in US mass production systems was very different.

 References in 'The Art of Systems Architecting', 2nd Ed (Maier & Rechtin)